Almond Truffles with soft filling and chocolate shell are pure delight for your taste buds and you don’t need any

 What is also great about truffles besides being mouthwatering, is that they make a lovely gift.
 All you need is cute little boxes like these from Amazon for example.
 There is nothing like a homemade vegan gift, wouldn’t you say?
 I am always for homemade gifts and vegan goes without saying.
-Although I am usually the one who is giving when comes to homemade gifts, but I do get vegan treats from my friends and family.
+I am usually the one who gives the homemade gifts, although, I get vegan treats from my friends and family.
 I always love those, even if they are not homemade.

 What type of gifts are your favorite?
 And do you make homemade gifts?
 Thank you so much for visiting and I hope you try this simple, yet delicious recipe.
 And if you have any questions or suggestions, I would love to hear from you.
 I wish you a wonderful Holiday Season!

 - piping bag

 - Food processor